Causal screening for dynamical systems: APPLICATION AND SIMULATIONS

-Caenorhabditis elegans is a roundworm in which the network between neurons has been mapped completely \cite{varshneyCelegans2011}.
+Caenorhabditis elegans is a roundworm in which the network between neurons has been mapped completely \citep{varshneyCelegans2011}.
 We apply our methods to this network as an application to a highly complex network.
 It consists of 279 neurons which are connected by both non-directional {\it gap junctions} and directional chemical synapses.
-We will represent the former as an unobserved process and the latter as a direct influence.
+We will represent the former as an unobserved process and the latter as a direct influence which is consistent with the biological system \citep{varshneyCelegans2011}.
 From this network, we sampled subnetworks of 75 neurons each (details in the supplementary material) and computed the output of the CS algorithm.
 These subsampled networks had on average 1109 edges (including bidirected edges representing unobserved processes, see the supplementary material) and on average 424 directed edges.
 The output graphs had on average 438 excess edges which is explained by the fact that there are many unobserved nodes in the graphs.
 To compare the output to the true parent graph, we computed the rank correlation between the indegrees of the nodes in the output graph and the indegrees of the nodes in the true parent graph, and similarly for the outdegree (indegree correlation: 0.94, outdegree correlation: 0.52).
-Finally, we investigated the method's ability to identify the observed nodes of highest directed connectivity (i.e. highest in- and outdegrees).
+Finally, we investigated the method's ability to identify the observed nodes of highest directed connectivity (i.e., highest in- and outdegrees).
 The neuronal network of c. elegans is inhomogeneous in the sense that some neurons are extremely highly connected while others are only very sparsely connected.
-Identifying such highly connected neurons is of interest, and we considered the 15 nodes of highest indegree/outdegree (out of the 75 observed nodes).
-On average, the CS algorithm placed 13.4 (in) and 9.2 (out) of these 15 among the 15 most connected nodes in the output graph.
+We considered the 15 nodes of highest indegree/outdegree (out of the 75 observed nodes).
+On average, the CS algorithm placed 13.4 (in) and 9.2 (out) of these 15 among the 15 most connected nodes.

-From the output of the CS algorithm, we can easily find areas of the neuronal network which mediates the information from one area to another, e.g. using Corollary \ref{cor:soundPath}.
+From the output of the CS algorithm, we can find areas of the neuronal network which mediates information from one area to another, e.g., using Corollary \ref{cor:soundPath}.

-\subsection{Comparison of algorithms}
+\subsection{COMPARISON OF ALGORITHMS}